aio-libs/aiohttp/docs/client_reference.rst

 1. :class:`TCPConnector` for regular *TCP sockets* (both *HTTP* and *HTTPS* schemes supported).
-2. :class:`ProxyConnector` for connecting via HTTP proxy (deprecated).
-3. :class:`UnixConnector` for connecting via UNIX socket (it's used mostly for testing purposes).
+2. :class:`UnixConnector` for connecting via UNIX socket (it's used mostly for testing purposes).

 All connector classes should be derived from :class:`BaseConnector`.

-By default all *connectors* except :class:`ProxyConnector` support *keep-alive connections* (behavior is controlled by *force_close* constructor's parameter).
+By default all *connectors* support *keep-alive connections* (behavior is controlled by *force_close* constructor's parameter).

 BaseConnector